FDA/Mechanistic-COVID-19-Model/Fig2/README.md

 ## This set of code generates Figure 2 (Disease model calibration) in the manuscript-------
 It runs simulations for a population of 2000 virtual patients to produce time courses of various COVID-19 disease biomarkers (viral titer, cytokines, antibodies, etc.) and overlay them with clinical data.
 Two populations (mild and severe) of virtual patients are provided.
-In addition to simulating the whole population, an option is also given in the code to simulate a single best-fit (optimal) patient, which is much faster.
+In addition to simulating the whole population, an option is also given in the code to simulate a single best-fit (optimum) patient, which is much faster.

 ## Requirement for running the code---------------------------------------------------------
 All simulations are run in R-4.0.2
 This code uses the following R packages:
-library(ggplot2   [version 3.3.3])
+ggplot2   [version 3.3.3]
-library(gridExtra [version 2.3]  )
+gridExtra [version 2.3]
-library(grid      [version 4.0.2])
+grid      [version 4.0.2]
-library(optparse  [version 1.6.6])
+optparse  [version 1.6.6]
-library(deSolve   [version 1.28] )
+deSolve   [version 1.28]

 ## Description of Folders and Files-------------------------------------------------------
 "Data_Covid"        	includes the experimental data